 No matter who wins the election, it looks like this bipartisan program is here to stay.

 What it sounds like both parties can agree on is that they want opportunity zone funds to start collecting and reporting data on how many jobs OZ investments create in low-income communities, and for the U.S Treasury to provide granular data on the program’s other real-life impacts.
 The primary objective of the program was to get dollars into distressed communities.
 The original estimate was that $100B would flow into the zones over 10 years, and after less than two years, investors had already committed $75B, according to an August progress report by the White House Council of Economic Advisers.
-Let’s hope the positive momentum continues regardless of the outcome of the election.
+Let’s hope the positive momentum continues regardless of the outcome of the election.3 minutes

 Ashley has an extensive knowledge of the Chicago commercial real estate market.
 After graduating from University of Kansas with a degree in architectural studies, she worked in Kansas City as a commercial leasing agent at a 2.1 million square foot office park.
 While working for an institutional owner, she learned valuable skills such as client reporting, communication and accountability.READ FULL BIO